luke-feeney/Are-we-wrong-about-Web3-/README.md

 given the current coverage, with the outstanding parts as roadmap.
 ```

 We need money to grow the project and there has been a lot of energy (and funding) in web3 projects.
 But in that description you get a feeling for what we see as web3.
 A lot of contrarian hacker commentary suggests that web 2.0 gave us centralized services because that is what we want.
-People - in this antropology of the internet - aren't like network engieers with their love of distributed systems, they want Facebook to see their pals and google to do the rest.
+People - in this anthropology of the internet - aren't like network engineers with their love of distributed systems, they want Facebook to see their pals and google to do the rest.
 In this model, people don't want to spend time setting up their own shit and just want to use what is there at whatever price.
 That's true - but it also describes the failure of distributed systems in web 2.0 - people don't want to set up their own shit AND they don't want megacorps controlling their digital lives.
 Our vision of web3 has both.

 To return to the debate narrative, we then mentioned Web3 in this [JSON Diff and Patch article](https://terminusdb.com/blog/json-diff-and-patch-the-future/) that was briefly on the [front page of Hacker News](https://news.ycombinator.com/item?id=30362025)

-And even thou the article wasn’t about web3, that’s where the push back came in the comments.
+And even though the article wasn’t about web3, that’s where the push back came in the comments.
 People are *literally* offended by the word.

 > web3
 oh no.